entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 ### Step 6: Map the `conference-user` role to the admin user

-To secure the `getAllConferences` API:
+To grant access to the `getAllConferences` API:

 1. Go to `Users` → `View all users` → `admin` → `Role Mappings`
 2. Select `internal` for the `Client Roles`